x-Lo/weight-tracker9000/README.md

 # Weight Tracker9000

 Welcome to the Weight Tracker9000, a single-page application (SPA) designed to help users monitor and manage their weight over time.
-Built using modern web technologies like Vue 3, TypeScript and Firebase.
+Built using web technologies like Vue 3, TypeScript and Firebase.

 ---